google-marketing-solutions/abcds-detector/README.md

   - Logo annotations

-2. Gemini 1.5 Pro: To perform video Q&A about the features to evaluate if the video adheres to the ABCD rubrics.
+2. Gemini: To perform video Q&A about the features to evaluate if the video adheres to the ABCD rubrics.
 The colab will send a request to Gemini with tailored prompts to evaluate each rubric.

 ABCDs Detector will perform 2 verifications, first with annotations and then with LLMs.
 Since the LLM approach is prone to hallucinations, False Positives or False Negatives will be expected.
 The solution will still require human QA if 100% accuracy is required for the evaluation.